Date of visit: 20th April 2017- 28th April 2017

 Dad and I went uptown, downtown and midtown as we visited many tourist places (all fantastic by the way).

-The first two days we used our NY Pass to ride on the Big Bus, Hop on and Hop off, our first tour guide, Barnie was amazing, friendly and informative.
-I recommend getting the NY Pass if you go to New York – saves a lot of queueing and a lot of money.
+The first two days we used our New York Pass to ride on the Big Bus, Hop on and Hop off, our first tour guide, Barnie was amazing, friendly and informative.
+I recommend getting the New York Pass if you go to New York – saves a lot of queueing and a lot of money.
+Especially if you have a disability.

 If you have ever played chess, it is like the letters and numbers on the grid.
 The numbers being the avenue and the letters the street.